-Citation with stable link: Philip A. Harland, 'Judean and Indian wisdom: Philo on the freedom of Essenes and Kalanos (early first century CE),' Last modified October 22, 2022, http://philipharland.com/Blog/?p=7154.
+Citation with stable link: Philip A. Harland, 'Judean, Persian, and Indian wisdom: Philo on the freedom of Essenes and Kalanos (early first century CE),' Ethnic Relations and Migration in the Ancient World, last modified September 13, 2023, https://philipharland.com/Blog/?p=7154.

-Author: Philo of Alexandria, Every Good Man is Free 71-97 and Philo, Hypothetica 11 (link to Greek text and full translation).
+Ancient author: Philo of Alexandria, Every Good Man is Free 71-97 and Philo, Hypothetica 11 (link).

 Comments: Philo of Alexandria was a Judean (Jewish) philosopher settled in Egypt who was well-trained in Stoic and Platonic philosophy and who expressed his understanding of Judean ancestral customs in relation to Greek philosophy.
 In this passage of his work on the nature of true freedom, Philo brings forward a number of “barbarian” examples of peoples living in accordance with philosophy and freedom.
 He mentions the Persian Magians and the Indian naked wise men (or: gymnosophists) but then goes into depth about Judean Essenes as a group and, somewhat less extensively, about the Indian naked wise man Kalanos (on which also see Diodoros, Library 17.107.1 and Strabo, Geography 15.1.68).
 Wise barbarian traditions associated with Aristotle and the peripatetics also sometimes group together Indian and Judean wise men (e.g. link).
 It is noteworthy that Philo himself here groups Judeans under the rubric of wise “barbarians.”
 The Essenes are presented in a typical ethnographic manner in a posture of an outsider (i.e. Philo does not play up the fact that he himself is Judean), but as ideal philosophers.